qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The ways of reducing free energy:

 - Passive: Change the belief (understanding of the world).
-- Active: Use action (change environment, move to another environment, etc.) to make the perception better match prediction.
+- Active: Use action (change environment, move to another environment, etc.) to make the perception better match prediction. [^third_way_of_reducing_free_energy]

+[^third_way_of_reducing_free_energy]: I think there is a third way of reducing free energy: hallucination.
+Confirmation bias can be seen as a mild version of hallucination.
+Hallucination make the brain "filter" some sensory signal and "fill the gap" with prediction.

 ### Survivorship bias